4 Herbs that Soothe Teething Symptoms

 And that’s the catch – it has to actually work.
 When baby is working on molars and you all just need some rest and reprieve, the last thing you want is to try something that won’t work.
 We’ve all been there, mama.
 It does get better!

 My favorite way to make it better is not to mask the pain alone but to consider all of the teething symptoms your little one is dealing with.
-The fever, the pain, the restlessness all roll into one difficult time.
+The fever, the pain, and the restlessness all roll into one difficult time.

 Children’s Tranquility is my carefully curated response to those discomforts.
 I've blended gentle herbs that are safe for baby and effective against teething symptoms.